 Mark has a regular gardening column in the Daily Express and has previously had monthly columns in Waitrose Weekend and Platinum magazines.
 He has also contributed to the Sunday Times, The Telegraph, Guardian, and Sunday Express, as well as House Beautiful, Country Living, Good Homes, Homes and Gardens, and BBC Gardeners’ World magazines.
 Mark’s first book, Royal Gardens of the World, was published by Hachette in September 2020.
 In 2021, Mark collaborated with artist Sharon Walters to create a new ITV Ident as part of the ITV Creates campaign.

 Mark is an ambassador for Leonard Cheshire, Melanoma Fund, Thrive and Groundwork.
-He also won Landscape Designer of the Year 2020 in the BUILD Architecture Awards and he was named Landscape Designer of the Year 2020 by Global Corporate LiveWire.
+He also won Landscape Designer Of The Year 2020 in the BUILD Architecture Awards and he was named Landscape Designer Of The Year 2020 by Global Corporate LiveWire.
 Mark is a member of the Society of Garden Designers (SGD).

 Mark graduated from University College London with a BA (Hons) in Art History.
-He went on to become the Publishing Director for the Royal Institute of British Architects (RIBA) and the Managing Editor for the leading international Arts publisher Thames & Hudson.
+He went on to become the Publishing Director for the Royal Institute Of British Architects (RIBA) and the Managing Editor for the leading international Arts publisher Thames & Hudson.

 In 2001 Mark was in a car accident and had to have operations on his spine, which were complicated by him being born with spina bifida.
-Following a long rehabilitation period Mark studied garden/landscape design through an Open Learning course at KLC, Hampton Court.
+Following a long rehabilitation period Mark studied garden/landscape design through an open learning course at KLC, Hampton Court.